alfatihtalab/nyt_top_stories/README.md

 ## How to Set up and Run the Project
 - Clone the repository: `https://github.com/alfatihtalab/nyt_top_stories.git`
-- Get and update the dependency: `flutter pub get`
+- Get and update the dependencies: `flutter pub get`
 - Run the app: `flutter run`